mrb33fkins/bigPP/README.md

-#TODOS
+#TODO
-Create a working payload for Windows 10
+<Create a working Windows 10 Payload

-CREATE EVERYTHING!!!
+<Create EVERYTHING/LEARN! *Im going to be the best